iamvery/testing-workshop/doc/WORKSHOP.md

 ## Conclusion

-As you have seen through this workshop, there are many imporant decisions to be made while implementing even a small feature.
+As you have seen through this workshop, there are many important decisions to be made while implementing even a small feature.
 Perhaps you have thought "this took a lot longer then just building the feature".
 Yes, however, you feature is securely covered by a set of tests that ensure it behaves correctly.
 This gives you the confidence to deliver it to your client knowing that it works.
 If it ends up being unacceptable for them, it provides you with a starting point for modeling what they want to begin making changes.
 No doubt, testing is an investment, but all good investments reward you in the long run.

 [rspec]: http://rspec.info/
 [rspec-book]: https://pragprog.com/book/rspec3/effective-testing-with-rspec-3